istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 Istio supports many possible topologies for distributing the services of an application beyond a single cluster, for example:

-* Services within the mesh can use [service entries](/docs/concepts/traffic-management/#service-entries) to access standalone external services or to access services exposed by another loosely-coupled service mesh.
+* You can use [egress traffic control](/docs/tasks/traffic-management/egress/) to allow workloads inside the mesh access standalone external services or to access services exposed by another loosely-coupled service mesh.
 * You can [expand the service mesh](/docs/setup/kubernetes/additional-setup/mesh-expansion/) to include services running on VMs or bare metal hosts.
 * You can combine the services from more than one cluster into a single composite service mesh.